Repoformer: Selective Retrieval for Repository-Level Code Completion: Data Creation for Repoformer Training and CrossCodeLongEval

 We present the full self-supervised data creation algorithm in \cref{alg:data-creation-chunk} (for chunk completion data) and \cref{alg:data-creation-function} (for function completion data). $R_{filtered}$ stands for the remaining repositories after applying the filtering criteria in \cref{section-repoformer-method}.
 In the next section, we present further analyses on the training data distribution.

 \paragraph{Training Data Analysis} For the 240k chunk completion and 120k function completion instances, we plot the performance change after providing $CC$ in \cref{repoformer_training_data_es_change}.
-In total, 30.18\% chunk completion instances and 35.16\% function completion instances are labeled with positive.
+In total, 30.18\% chunk completion instances and 35.16\% function completion instances are labeled with positive (i.e., retrieval should be triggered).
 The average length of $Y$ is 3.53 lines for chunk completion and 11.77 lines for function completion.

-\paragraph{CCEval Benchmarking Dataset Creation} One drawback of RepoEval is its limited repository coverage.
+\paragraph{CrossCodeLongEval Construction} One drawback of RepoEval is its limited repository coverage.
 To verify the performance on diverse repositories, we collect and curate a new evaluation dataset for repository-level code completion.

 \begin{itemize} \item \textbf{Repository collection.} We first solicited 1744 raw Python repositories from the authors of CrossCodeEval \citep{ding2023crosscodeeval}.
 These repositories were created between 2023-03-05 to 2023-06-15 and collected on 2023-09-01.
 They have been ensured to not overlap with the Stack \citep{kocetkov2022stack}. \item \textbf{Target line sampling.} We avoided using the CrossCodeEval benchmark as the original benchmark explicit removed the instances where StarCoderBase-1B can correctly answer without the retrieved context.
 To simulate a more natural distribution of code completion, we sample new blanks from the raw repositories.
-Specifically, we run \cref{alg:data-creation-chunk} and \cref{alg:data-creation-function} to gather chunk completion and function completion instances. \item \textbf{Data analysis} In \cref{tab:dataset_stats}, we present the basic statistics of RepoEval and CCEval. \end{itemize}
+Specifically, we run \cref{alg:data-creation-chunk} and \cref{alg:data-creation-function} to gather chunk completion and function completion instances. \item \textbf{Data analysis} In \cref{tab:dataset_stats}, we present the basic statistics of RepoEval and CrossCodeLongEval. \end{itemize}